Nota-NetsPresso/netspresso-trainer/docs/components/augmentation/mixtransforms.md

 ## Supporting transforms

 The currently supported methods in NetsPresso Trainer are as follows.
-Since techniques are adapted from pre-existing codes, hence most of the parameters remain unchanged.
+Since techniques are adapted from pre-existing codes, most of the parameters remain unchanged.
 We notice that most of these parameter descriptions are from original implementations.

 We appreciate all the original code owners and we also do our best to make other values.